-You can then progress to The FA Level 1 in Coaching Football which provides you with an introduction to coaching the game and working with players from under seven to open age.
+You can then progress to the online Introduction to Coaching Football which provides you with an introduction to coaching the game and working with players from under seven to open age.

-From there you can progress to The FA Level 2 and Level 3 (UEFA B).
-Beyond that, The FA Level 4 (UEFA A) and The FA Level 5 (UEFA Pro) are suitable for elite level coaches.
+From there you can progress to UEFA B and UEFA C. Beyond that, UEFA A and UEFA Pro are suitable for elite level coaches.

-- In date Disclosure and Barring Service check – this is carried out by Northumberland FA and usually paid for by your club.
+- In date DS check – this is carried out and usually paid for by your club.
 It must be renewed every 3 years.